 - In case your inventory costs are falling, FIFO might be the best option for you.

 - For a more accurate cost, use the FIFO method of inventory valuation as it assumes the older items that are less costly are the ones sold first.
-Generally, most business enterprises prefer the FIFO option in India as it keeps the business cycle seamless and accounting is easier to track
+Generally, most businesses prefer the FIFO option in India as it keeps the business cycle seamless and is easier to track.

 While inventory valuation and its methods can be overwhelming at the first glance, once you deep dive into it, the process is continuous and seamless.
 While we can get into a lot more details and fundamentals, this article is the introduction and a simple way of understanding inventory valuation.

-With the ease of technology and cloud accounting, many software’s online already provide a pre-format that helps and manages the inventory valuation for your business.
-Flobiz provides this feature for small and medium businesses on phone and desktop.
+With the ease of technology and cloud accounting, many online software already provides a pre-format that helps and manages the inventory valuation for your business. myBillBook provides this feature for small and medium businesses on phone and desktop.

 Inventory Valuation FAQs